Doral, Florida

 Doral is a city in Miami-Dade County, Florida, United States.
-One of 34 municipalities in the county, it is located 5 mi west of Miami International Airport and 13 mi west of Downtown Miami.
+One of 34 municipalities in the county, it is a principal city in the Miami metropolitan area that is located 5 mi west of Miami International Airport and 13 mi west of Downtown Miami.
 Doral occupies 15 sqmi bordered on the west by the Ronald Reagan Turnpike and the Florida Everglades, on the north by the town of Medley, on the east by the Palmetto Expressway and on the south by the Dolphin Expressway and the city of Sweetwater.
+The city is part of the Miami metropolitan area of South Florida.
 As of the 2020 census, Doral had a population of 75,874, up from 45,704 in 2010.

 Doral has operated under the mayor-council-manager form of government since incorporation.
 Policymaking and legislative authority are vested in a governing council consisting of the mayor and four other councilmembers.
 The council, which is elected at large, is responsible for passing ordinances and resolutions, adopting the annual budget, and appointing the city manager, city clerk and city attorney.
 The city manager is responsible for carrying out the council's policies and ordinances, overseeing the government's daily operations, and appointing the heads of various departments.

 For a city of its size, Doral has many shops, financial institutions and businesses, especially importers and exporters, primarily because of its proximity to the airport.
 In 2008, Fortune Small Business and CNN Money ranked Doral 51st on a list of 100 cities with the best mix of business advantages and lifestyle appeal.
-Other recent accolades that attest to the City of Doral's flourishing and success include being named a 2019 All-America City Award finalist and one of the Best Places to Live in 2018 by Money magazine.
+The city was named a 2019 All-America City Award finalist and one of the "Best Places to Live" in 2018 by Money magazine.